-704 6.2.4 Initial State
+6.2.4 Initial State

-705 The Initial State for a channel corresponds to a condition in which the NC-SI is powered up and is able to 706 accept NC-SI commands, and the channel has one or more configuration settings that need to be set or 707 restored by the Management Controller.
-Unless default configuration settings are explicitly defined in this 708 specification, the default values are implementation specific.
+The Initial State for a channel corresponds to a condition in which the Sideband Interface is powered up and is able to accept NC-SI commands, and the channel has one or more configuration settings that need to be set or restored by the Management Controller.
+Unless default configuration settings are explicitly defined in this specification, the default values are implementation specific.
 The MC should not make any assumptions on any configuration settings that are not defined in this specification.
-Because this state may be entered 709 at any time, the Initial State shall be acknowledged with a Clear Initial State command in order for the 710 711 Initial State to be exited.
-This requirement helps to ensure that the Management Controller does not continue operating the interface unaware that the NC-SI configuration had autonomously changed in the 712 Network Controller.
-713
+Because this state may be entered at any time, the Initial State shall be acknowledged with a Clear Initial State command for the Initial State to be exited.
+This requirement helps to ensure that the Management Controller does not continue operating the interface unaware that the NC-SI configuration had autonomously changed in the Network Controller.

-- 714 An NC-SI channel in the Initial State shall: - be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see 6.2.9) - respond to all non-OEM command packets that are directed to the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required" - NOTE This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands. - place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address, Set VLAN Filter, and Enable VLAN commands) to "disabled" - NOTE It is recommended that global multicast and broadcast filters are "disabled" in the Initial State.
+An NC-SI channel in the Initial State shall:

+- be able to respond to NC-SI commands that are directed to the Channel ID for the particular channel (see 6.2.9) - respond to all non-OEM command packets that are directed to the channel with a Response Packet that contains a Response Code of "Command Failed" and a Reason Code of "Initialization Required"

+NOTE This requirement does not apply to commands that are directed to the overall package, such as the Select Package and Deselect Package commands.

+- place the channel into the Disabled state - set hardware arbitration (if supported) to "enabled" on Interface Power Up only; otherwise, the setting that was in effect before entry into the Initial State shall be preserved (that is, the hardware arbitration enable/disable configuration is preserved across entries into the Initial State) - set the enabled/disabled settings for the individual MAC and VLAN filters (typically set using the Set MAC Address,Set VLAN Filter, and Enable VLAN commands) to "disabled"

+NOTE It is recommended that global multicast and broadcast filters are "disabled" in the Initial State.
 This means that all multicast and broadcast traffic is forwarded to the MC in the Initial State.
 An implementation may not have the global multicast or broadcast filters in "disabled" state in the Initial State.
-In this case, the MC may need to explicitly set global multicast and/or broadcast filters prior to enabling receiving pass-through traffic from the NC-SI channel. - reset the counters defined in the Get NC-SI Statistics command and the Get NC-SI Pass-Through Statistics command to 0×0 - disable transmission of Pass-through packets onto the network - NOTE Upon entry into the Initial State, the Channel Network TX setting is also set to "disabled". - clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs - Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to particular values in the Initial State.
+In this case, the MC may need to explicitly set global multicast and/or broadcast filters prior to enabling receiving pass-through traffic from the NC-SI channel.

+- reset the counters defined in the Get NC-SI Statistics command and the Get NC-SI Pass-Through Statistics command to 0×0 - disable transmission of Pass-through packets onto the network

+1029 NOTE Upon entry into the Initial State, the Channel Network TX setting is also set to "disabled".

+- clear any record of prior command instances received upon entry into the Initial State (that is, assume that the first command received after entering the Initial State is a new command and not a retried command, regardless of any Instance ID that it may have received before entering the Initial State) - disable transmission of AENs - Otherwise, there is no requirement that other NC-SI configuration settings be set, retained, or restored to particular values in the Initial State. - The Initial State is a NC-SI configuration state and therefore places no requirements on the NC's network link state.

-745 6.2.5 NC-SI Initial State recovery
+1039 6.2.5 NC-SI Initial State recovery